-uns consonualeu mianciai statements are as tonov v 5.
-Name of related party Relations with the Group SURV Planning And Development Co., Ltd. Investee valuated by the Company using the equity method Shi Hong Interior Design Co., Ltd. (Shi Hong) Investee valuated by the Group using the equity method T-Design Co., Ltd. (T-Design) Investee valuated by the Group using the equity method SHIHLIN ELECTRIC & ENGINEERING CORPORATION The director at the Company and the chairman of the company are relatives within the second degree of kinship THE AMBASSADOR HOTEL CO., LTD. The director at the Company and the chairman of the company are relatives within the second degree of kinship HCT Logistics Co., Ltd. (HCT Logistics) The director at the Company and the chairman of the company are relatives within the second degree of kinship Jia Bin Management Consultants Co., Ltd. (Jia Bin Management) (formerly known as the Ambassador Apartment Building Management and Maintenance Co., Ltd.) The Chairman of the Group and the chairman of the company are the same person.
+Name of related party Relations with the Group SURV Planning And Development Co., Ltd. Investee valuated by the Company using the equity method Shi Hong Interior Design Co., Ltd. (Shi Investee valuated by the Group using the

+Name of related party Relations with the Group Hong) (Note) equity method T-Design Co., Ltd. (T-Design) Investee valuated by the Group using the equity method SHIHLIN ELECTRIC & ENGINEERING The director at the Company and the CORPORATION chairman of the company are relatives within the second degree of kinship THE AMBASSADOR HOTEL CO., LTD. The director at the Company and the chairman of the company are relatives within the second degree of kinship HCT Logistics Co., Ltd. (HCT Logistics) The director at the Company and the chairman of the company are relatives within the second degree of kinship Jia Bin Management Consultants Co., Ltd. The Chairman of the Group and the chairman (Jia Bin Management) of the company are the same person.
 YAO ZE LIMITED The Chairman of the Company and the chairman of the company are the same person.
-Chuang Sheng Investment Co., Ltd. (Chuang Sheng) The director at the Company and the chairman of the company are the same person.
-Chih-Chieh Co., Ltd. The director at the Company and the chairman of the company are the same person.
+Chuang Sheng Investment Co., Ltd. (Chuang The director at the Company and the Sheng) chairman of the company are the same person.
+Chih-Chieh Co., Ltd. The director at the Company and the , chairman of the company are the same person.
 DE YU COMPANY LIMITED The director at the Company and the chairman of the company are the same person.
-Prospect Hospitality Co., Ltd. (Prospect Hospitality) The director at the Company and the chairman of the company are the same person.
-Guo-Bin Bin-Fen Bakery Co., Ltd. Substantive related party of the Group Republic of Marketing Limited Substantive related party of the Group Haolin Catering Consultants Co., Ltd. (Haolin The director at sub-subsidiary Kinship Restaurant Catering) Group Ltd. Significant transactions with related parties
+Prospect Hospitality Co., Ltd. (Prospect The director at the Company and the Hospitality) chairman of the company are the same person.
+Guo-Bin Bin-Fen Bakery Co., Ltd. Substantive related party of the Group Republic of Marketing Limited Substantive related party of the Group Ambassador Real Estate Development Co., Ltd. (Ambassador Real Estate) Substantive related party of the Group Haolin Catering Consultants Co., Ltd. The director at sub-subsidiary Kinship (Haolin Catering) Restaurant Group Ltd.